tgh-apil/Reusable-N95-Respirator/README.md

 - Seal and fit problem
 - Onepiece Silicone Iteration required 16 April 2020
 - Filtration area needs to be maximally increased for WOB and any remote chance of getting NIOSH testing
-- Considering 2 filter cartridge system with tight seal (Brandon)
+- Considering 2 filter cartridge system with tight seal (Brandon/Jay Pooley)
 - ~Adapter to ROXON filter functional as stop-gap option~ (no longer pursued given poor NIOSH testing)
 - ~single filter cartridge system with N95 medium~ (no longer pursued given poor breathability with good mask seal)